 The IRA holder cannot personally benefit from their IRA investments before distributions are taken upon retirement.
 To personally benefit can be interpreted in a couple of ways.
 It can mean that the IRA holder cannot store IRA-purchased gold at home, and it can mean that the IRA holder cannot use IRA-owned real estate.
 Violating this rule can result in the IRS disqualifying the account and penalty fees.

-Self-Directed IRA Rules Regarding Taxes:
+Self-Directed Rules Regarding Taxes: